Nimbe Adedipe Library

 Nimbe Adedipe Library is located on the campus of Federal University of Agriculture, Abeokuta in Ogun State, Nigeria.
 It was established in 1988.

 Historical Background

 On 1 January 1988, the Federal Government of Nigeria established three university of agriculture.
 The University of Lagos Abeokuta campus(ULAB) which was at mini-campus at Isale igbein was changed to full-fledged university and the name was changed to University of Agriculture Abeokuta (UNAAB).
 The library now became UNAAB Library from ULAB library.
-This university of agriculture later moved to its permanent site at Alabata along Ibadan road where an ultra modern library was build.
+This university of agriculture later moved to its permanent site at Alabata along Ibadan road where an ultra modern library was built.
 The Library was later named 'Nimbe Adedipe Library to honour the first Vice-Chancellor of the university, Professor Nurudeen Olorunnimbe Adedipe.
 The ultra modern building can accommodate 1000 users at a time.
-The total collection of books at present is 91,800 titles while the total collection of journals on the shelves at present is 3,723 titles.
+The total collection of books at present is over 91,800 titles while the total collection of journals on the shelves at present is 3,723 titles.